info@singaporecompanyincorporation.sg

 January 15, 2015 IN Blog

-What to Avoid When Incorporating a Start-up in Singapore These may include not building a strong support team, not getting along with co-founders, hiring too quickly or hiring incompetent staff, or just putting a half-hearted effort in making the start-up successful.
+While some mistakes are inevitable, you can learn from them and move on.
+Other mistakes can be avoided if you plan properly and do your due diligence.
+These may include not building a strong support team, not getting along with co-founders, hiring too quickly, or hiring incompetent staff, or just putting a half-hearted effort into making the start-up successful.

 Founder(s)